Dostendite/odin-connect--four/README.md

 # Ruby Connect Four for TOP

-This'll be my first TDD project!
+This was my first TDD project!

+## Possible improvements:

+* Maybe divide up the ConnectFour class into others?
+* Refactor the `print_board`, `check_four` methods and others
+* Add a rainbow animation to the connected four when a player win
+* Add replayability
+* Improve the aesthetics